Olatubosun/rocksdb.docs/RocksDB-Trace,-Replay,-and-Analyzer.md

    the pairs separated by commar.
 Example: =[get,get]...
-It will print out the number of pairs of 'A after B' and the average time interval between the two query) type: string default: "" -print_key_distribution (Print the key size distribution.) type: bool
+It will print out the number of pairs of 'A after B' and the average time interval between the two query) type: string default: "" -output_key_distribution (Output the key size distribution.) type: bool
    default: false
  -print_overall_stats ( Print the stats of the whole trace, like total requests, keys, and etc.) type: bool default: true